TechDealers/Connect4/README.md

 - `Makefile`: Makefile used to compile the project
 - `README.md`: This file
 - `bin`: Folder containing the compiled binaries
-- `clean.sh`: Shell script used to clean up the project
+- `utils/clean.sh`: Shell script used to clean up the project
-- `computer.txt`: File containing the output of the computer process when running in automatic mode
+- `logs/computer.txt`: File containing the output of the computer process when running in automatic mode